-But no one who goes proudly or unworthily to the table will receive the life of the Lamb in Holy Communion, or know this sweet holiness.
-The person who attends seeking anything for himself, anything at all except the knowledge of the Lord and His name hallowed, or who comes as anything other than a penitent sinner, is perhaps unworthy.j And certainly no one who seeks for grace in any way not ordained by Him can find Him, which brings us to my concerns about the counterfeit communion that is in the Charismatic Church.
+But no one who goes unbelieving or unworthily to the table will receive the life of the Lamb in Holy Communion, or know this sweet holiness.j And certainly no one who seeks for grace in any way not ordained by Him can find Him.
+This brings us to my concerns about the counterfeit communion that is in the Charismatic Church.

 There is a counterfeit of true communion.
 It is the seeking and calling down of occult spirit that takes place in Charismatic congregations when they meet together.
-It is a communion with an unholy spirit, or spirits, which comes by erroneous spiritual practices and through lies and false faith.
-It comes not by the knowledge and lifting up of the Crucified, but by the lifting up of almost anything else: the self, empowered leaders, a false Jesus, etc. It may bring apparently sweet experience, for Satan comes as an angel of light; I have written much more on this in my book.
-But it is an unholy communion, and is accompanied by many aberrations, including so-called spiritual drunkenness, manifestations, swooning onto the floor, animal shrieks and cries, confusion, and disorder: all the things we find in the Charismatic Church .
+They invoke “the Holy Spirit,” as they believe, to experience his presence and power, and to “soak” or commune with him.
+But their practices are actually occult, and result in communion with an unholy spirit, or spirits.
+This Charismatic unholy communion comes not by the knowledge and lifting up of the Crucified One, but by the lifting up of almost anything else: the self, empowered leaders, a false Jesus, etc. It may bring apparently sweet experience, for Satan comes as an angel of light; I have written much more on this in my book, True to His Ways: Purity & Safety in Christian Spiritual Practice.
+But it is an unholy communion, and is accompanied by many aberrations, including so-called spiritual drunkenness, manifestations, swooning onto the floor, animal shrieks and cries, confusion, and disorder: all the things we find in the Charismatic Church.

-- Not only are Charismatics not fed with the bread of the knowledge of the Crucified, they seek quail and are fed with unclean meats – lies, falsehood, and the devices of men and evil spirits.
+- Not only are Charismatics not fed with the bread of the knowledge of the Crucified One, they are fed the unclean meats of false teaching and demonic influence.
+Their deception grows as they continue down the occult path.

 - The arrogant summoning of “the Spirit” by those who would steward the presence of the Spirit counterfeits the humble seeking of the benefits of the Spirit through the ordained sacrament.

-- The ecstasies of being slain in and soaking in the spirit counterfeit worshipping in the beauty of holiness through the sacrament.
+- The ecstasies of being slain in and soaking in the spirit are demonic counterfeits the beauty of holy worship and grace received through the sacrament.

 - The shrieks, confusion, and chaos of Charismatic meetings and “party time with the Lord” reveal the presence of demons, but the quiet orderliness of Holy Communion reveals the presence of the Holy Spirit.

-- The meaningless gibberish of “tongues”, which is perhaps worse than was the mumbo-jumbo of Latin in the apostate Roman Church, verses the eloquent beauty of the language of the prayer book, which is packed with meaningful truth.
+- The meaningless gibberish of “tongues” replaces the eloquent beauty of the language of the prayer book, which is packed with meaningful truth.

-The terrible fact is that Charismatic occultism and the spiritual experiences derived through it are a partaking of the table of the devils.
-And the people who give themselves over to it will suffer in this life all the gall and wormwood that I discuss in True to His Ways, not to mention the judgement of God in the life to come.
+The terrible fact is that Charismatic occultism and the spiritual experiences derived through it are a partaking of the table of demons.
+And the people who give themselves over to it will suffer in this life all the gall and wormwood that I discuss in True to His Ways, including poltergeist attacks and other evidences of active demonic interference in their personal lives.